We are always very pleased to have new information about our key subjects. If you have something you would like to

 Our charity collects material on the Pathfinders and their world, publishes items from the Archive on social media and the website, and liaises with other bodies with Pathfinder material, either to arrange displays or to pool information .
 We do not at present have research facilities which you can visit except by special arrangement.

 LIMITATIONS TO HOW WE CAN HELP WITH RESEARCH

 Unfortunately, due to the ever-increasing volume of enquiries and our limited resources, we can no longer undertake research enquiries except for a selected few.
-We have to be pragmatic about this and therefore the ones we can attend to are those which promise to add interesting information to the Archive, or where the enquirer is willing to make a generous donation to fund our research time.
+We have to be pragmatic about this and therefore the ones to which we can attend are those which promise to add interesting information to the Archive, or where the enquirer is willing to make a generous donation to fund our research time.

 We cannot answer any general research enquiries without at least some basic outline details.
 These are: